• Skip to content

 Japanese Hibachi Steak and Salmon

-Japanese Hibachi Steak and Salmon is cooked to perfection on the grill, served over a bed of fried rice and makes the perfect special occasion meal.
+Japanese Hibachi Steak and Salmon is grilled to perfection, and served on a bed of fried rice.

 Course: Main Course